AnEmortalKid/containment_32/README.md

 The rules are simple:

-* Executions should be container based
+* Executions should involve a container somehow
   * Whatever that means
   * Dockerfile may/may not be _the submission_
 * Each subfolder should have further explanation and instructions

+## Why Docker?

+* Explore the power of images and get away from having to install compilers/interpreters for languages

 ## Entries